ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 ======

 The matrix preprocessor requires a single input file representing a sparse matrix.
-The input file must be in MatrixMarket_ format, a common and efficient format for sparse matrices.
+The input file must be in MatrixMarket_ format, a popular and efficient format for sparse matrices.

 .. _MatrixMarket: https://math.nist.gov/MatrixMarket/